 41.)
 University of Minnesota—Twin Cities (Carlson)

 The Carlson School of Management was founded in 1919 in response to requests from various business people and industry leaders in the Twin Cities to establish a business school at the University of Minnesota.
 Due to this, The Carlson School of Management has had a long history of gaining invaluable feedback and guidance from top industry leaders in what they expect from business students that they hire.
-This allows Carlson to have a streamlined and comprehensive curriculum that provides its students with the strong grounding in business policies and etiquette they will need to be successful.
+This allows Carlson to have a streamlined and comprehensive curriculum that provides its students with a strong grounding in business policies and etiquette they will need to be successful.
 In 1920, the University of Minnesota became the 18th school to be accredited by the Association to Advance Collegiate Schools of Business (AACSB).

-The MBA programs offered at Carlson are a full-time MBA, part-time MBA, part-time online MBA and an Executive MBA program and a unique Industry MBA program which is a one-year program for current or past congressional staffers that is offered primarily online.
+The MBA programs offered at Carlson are a full-time MBA, part-time MBA, part-time online MBA, and an Executive MBA program and a unique Industry MBA program which is a one-year program for current or past congressional staffers that is offered primarily online.
 In these programs, students will be able to work on high-profile cases for successful corporations through Carlson’s Enterprise Program.
 Minnesota ranks 6th best state for business and is home to 18 Fortune 500 companies, allowing students access to case studies and networking opportunities from these top companies.

 - Tuition (Out-of-state): $46,500